Ihtheram/CS_Study_Docs/Software Engineering/SDLC.md

 SaaS (Software-as-a-Service) delivers software applications over the internet on a subscription basis.
 Users can access and use the software without the need for installation or maintenance.

 One example of a PaaS service is AWS Elastic Beanstalk.
 It simplifies the deployment and management of applications by providing a platform that automatically handles the underlying infrastructure, including capacity provisioning, load balancing, and automatic scaling.

+## Story telling Techniques

+### STAR
+The STAR technique is a structured approach to storytelling, particularly useful in interviews and professional settings.
+It stands for:

+**Situation**: Describe the context within which you performed a task or faced a challenge at work.

+**Task**: Explain the actual task or challenge that was involved.

+**Action**: Detail the specific actions you took to address the task or challenge.

+**Result**: Share the outcomes or results of your actions.

+Here’s how you can apply the STAR technique:

+**Situation**: Set the scene and give the necessary details of your example.

+**Task**: Describe what your responsibility was in that situation.

+**Action**: Explain the steps you took to address the task.

+**Result**: Conclude with the outcome of your actions.

+This method helps you create structured, concise, and engaging responses that demonstrate your skills and abilities effectively123.
+It’s particularly helpful when answering behavioral interview questions that begin with prompts like “Tell me about a time when…” or “Give me an example of a time when you…”.

+The STAR method ensures that your story has a clear flow and that it highlights your contributions and achievements.
+It’s a great way to illustrate your problem-solving skills, leadership qualities, teamwork, and other relevant competencies in a memorable and impactful way. 🌟